asalga/raything/README.md

 RayThing
 =======

-Experimental raycaster with some code taken from lodev.org
+OpenFrameworks experimental raycaster with some code taken from lodev.org